top of page

 READ MORE

-Other operatic credits include Frederic in The Pirates of Penzance, Filippo in Haydn’s L’ infidelta delusa, Acis in Handel‘s Acis and Galatea, and multiple roles in the canon of Mozart, Rossini, and Donizetti such as Die Zauberflöte, Die Entführung aus dem Serail, La scala di seta, l‘occasione fa il ladro, and Don Pasquale.
-Company appearances include Cincinnati Opera, Opera San Antonio, Kentucky Opera, Virginia Opera, Opera Delaware, The Glimmerglass Festival, and Opera Theatre of Saint Louis.
+Other operatic credits include Frederic in The Pirates of Penzance, Filippo in Haydn’s L’ infidelta delusa, Acis in Handel‘s Acis and Galatea, and Belmonte in Die Entführung aus dem Serail with such companies as Cincinnati Opera, Opera San Antonio, Kentucky Opera, Virginia Opera, Opera Delaware, The Glimmerglass Festival, and Opera Theatre of Saint Louis.

-David has sung multiple new works and world premieres throughout the country including Tom in the world premiere of Companionship by Rachel Peters with Fort Worth Opera, Younger Thompson in Glory Denied with Union Avenue Opera, and Delbert Grady in the world premiere of Paul Moravec and Mark Campbell’s The Shining with Minnesota Opera and the remounted production with Opera Parallèle directed by Brian Staufenbiel.
+David has sung multiple new works and world premieres throughout the country including Tom in the world premiere of Companionship by Rachel Peters with Fort Worth Opera, Younger Thompson in Glory Denied with Union Avenue Opera, and Delbert Grady in the world premiere of Paul Moravec and Mark Campbell’s The Shining with Minnesota Opera, as well as the remounted production with Opera Parallèle directed by Brian Staufenbiel, and Miles in Missy Mazzoli’s Proving Up with Journey North Opera.

-An accomplished concert soloist, David has appeared as the tenor soloist in Handel’s Messiah with the Indianapolis Chamber Orchestra, South Dakota Symphony Orchestra and Atlanta Symphony Orchestra, in addition to Rossini’s Stabat Mater, Mozart’s Requiem and Mass in C minor, Mendelssohn’s Lobgesang, Orff’s Carmina Burana, and Beethoven’s Mass in C. He also performs the many works of J.S.
-Bach including Magnificat, St. John Passion, St. Matthew Passion, and numerous Cantatas, of which his solo in BWV 80 with the Atlanta Symphony Orchestra under the baton of Robert Spano was claimed as a “vocal standout” and “right down the traditional line of a fine Bach tenor” by ARTS ATL.
+An accomplished concert soloist, David recently made his Carnegie Hall debut as tenor soloist in Mozart’s Vesperae solennes de Confessore, and has appeared as the tenor soloist in Handel’s Messiah with Pacific Symphony, Columbus Symphony Orchestra, the Indianapolis Chamber Orchestra, South Dakota Symphony Orchestra and Atlanta Symphony Orchestra, and others, in addition to Rossini’s Stabat Mater, Mozart’s Requiem and Mass in C minor, Mendelssohn’s Lobgesang, Orff’s Carmina Burana, and Beethoven’s Mass in C. He has distinguished himself in the many works of J.S.
+Bach including Magnificat, St. John Passion, St. Matthew Passion, and numerous Cantatas, of which his solo in BWV 80 with the Atlanta Symphony Orchestra under the baton of Robert Spano was hailed as a “vocal standout” and “right down the traditional line of a fine Bach tenor” by ARTS ATL.

 David is a 2017 Sullivan Grant Winner with the William Matheus Sullivan Foundation.
 He won 2nd Place and Italian Diction award in both the Marcello Giordani Foundation International Vocal Competition and Opera Birmingham Vocal Competition.
 Other competitions include a finalist in the 2021 concours de chant with Opéra Clermont Auvergne in France, District Winner in Minnesota for the Metropolitan Opera National Council Auditions and third place in the 2021 International Vocal Competition with the Rochester Oratorio Society.